 Practicing Tai Chi for Health Benefits

-There are numerous benefits of practicing tai chi.
+There are numerous benefits of practicing tai chi for beginners.
 Many of the benefits you’ll get from regular physical activity apply to regular tai chi practice, such as:

 - Improved mood